willofdiamond/CarND-Traffic-Sign-Classifier-Project/Project_writeup.md

 #### 3. Model Parameters
-For training my model, I used 10 epochs, batch size of 250 and drop out of 0.8.
+For training my model, I used 10 epochs, batch size of 300 ,learning rate of 0.005 and drop out of 0.8.

 #### 4. Results
+If an iterative approach was chosen:
+* Initially I converted RGB images in to grey scale image and normalized it to zero mean and unit standard deviation image.
+But RGB images tend give better results for same tuned parameters.
+So I sticked with RGB channels as input.
+* My architecture was based on LeNet.As LeNet was designed for digit classification and most of the Traffic signs have digits I believe this is the best architecture to start.
+* I had adjusted Batch size, dropout and epoch parameters to get a validation accuracy of 0.94 along with preprocessing.

 My final model results were:
-* training set accuracy of 0.989
+* training set accuracy of 0.992
-* validation set accuracy of 0.933
+* validation set accuracy of 0.94
-* test set accuracy of 0.923
+* test set accuracy of 0.933

-If an iterative approach was chosen:
-* I had initially tried to feed RGB image and the with Lenet architecture and the results are terrible.
-* Later I had prepossessed the RGB images to a grey scale image
-* I initially started with Lenet model and then adjust the parameter till satisfied results are obtained
-* I had changed convolution layer windows, dropout and max pooling parameters

 ### Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web and resized to 32x32x3: This images after resizing mostly seems comparable to there original images but Slippery Road image seems very close to road work symbol.
-I belive this will be a hard classification while the other images should be easy to classify.
+I believe this will be a hard classification while the other images should be easy to classify.

 ![Test image 1][image4] ![Test image 2][image5] ![Test image 3][image6]
 ![Test image 4][image7] ![Test image 5][image8] ![Test image 6][image9]